Fire Emblem Shadows: Release

 Fire Emblem Shadows was revealed and immediately released on September 25, 2025 in over 70 countries on multiple devices, including iOS and Android.
 Barring licensed releases, it was the first mobile game to be released by Nintendo in six years since the 2019 release of Mario Kart Tour.
 It is the second Fire Emblem game released on mobile, following the 2017 release of Fire Emblem Heroes.
 Shadows was developed by Intelligent Systems in conjunction with the company DeNA.

 The game uses a free to play model.
 Unlike Heroes, a gacha game, Shadows uses microtransactions, including a season pass, which allowed players to unlock returning character Lyn until October 28.
 Following the release of Shadows, the game's incarnation of Lyn was added to Heroes, which caused the latter game to experience a surge in revenue.
-Returning character Corrin was later added as the second season pass's character in late October 2025.
+Returning character Corrin was added as the second season pass's character in late October 2025.
+Subsequent season pass characters were released on a monthly schedule, with each featuring returning characters from throughout the series, who were either main characters or highly popular characters among Fire Emblem fans.
+Following the release of Fire Emblem: Fortune's Weave in 2026, the "Royal Sword" weapon available in Shadows was gifted to players of Fortune's Weave as part of a post-launch patch.